How Knowledge Base Helps Your Customer Service Run Smoothly

 The Knowledge Base is a centralized place within the contact center where knowledge is stored in the form of guides and documents.
 This knowledge can be accessed by agents, quickly and efficiently, while they communicate with customers, or at any other time.
 Customer support agents can leverage this information to make sure they provide relevant responses to customers and serve them better and faster.

 A lot of companies have some system for storing knowledge.
-But, a Knowledge base can centralize this knowledge and ensure that best practices are followed.
+But, a Knowledge base can centralize this information and ensure that best practices are followed.

 Why is Knowledge Base a hit in today’s climate?

 It’s often thought that only very large contact centers need something like a knowledge base.
 But there are a lot of ways having a knowledge base can enhance contact centers regardless of their size.
-This can level up an organization, streamline processes, increase savings, and improve efficiencies for any contact center – regardless of size.
+This can level up an organization, streamline processes, increase savings, and improve efficiencies for any contact center.

 Contact centers have always experienced a high rate of agent attrition.
 It’s expected that a contact center will lose 17% – 44% of its agents within a year, depending on size.